DanielNikitin/python-projects/README.md

-This repository stores projects that I wrote in Python as training in new technologies.
+This repository stores projects that I wrote in Python as studying technologies.